lroliver03/cli-minesweeper/README.md

-# cli-minesweeper
+# CLI Minesweeper

-Minesweeper, playable on the command line.
+A take on the classic game Minesweeper, now playable on the command line!